NSO-developer/nso-gitbook/a10-acos/README-ned-settings.md

   a10-acos device specific NED settings.

+    - a10-acos aflex-scripts-support <enum> (default disabled)

+      Enable this ned-settings in order to fetch and manage (create/update/delete) aFlex scripts.
+By default, this feature is disabled.

+      enabled   - enabled.

+      disabled  - disabled.

     - a10-acos trans-id-method <enum> (default config-hash)

       Configure how the NED shall calculate the transaction id.
 Typically used after each commit and